Hunters: Look for signs of illness in deer

 Identifying deer with chronic wasting disease is not always possible by visual observation.
 There are common signs that may indicate a deer is sick, but it may or may not have chronic wasting disease.

-Chronic wasting disease (CWD) is a disorder of the neurological system that affects animals that are members of the deer family, called cervids, such as deer, elk and moose.
-CWD is caused by a prion, or misfolded protein.
-Prions are mostly found in the brain and the spinal cord, but have also been detected in saliva, urine, feces and blood.
+Chronic wasting disease (CWD) is a disorder of the neurological system that affects cervids, or animals that are members of the deer family, such as deer, elk, and moose.
+CWD is caused by a prion, or a misfolded protein.
+Prions are mostly found in the brain and the spinal cord but have also been detected in saliva, urine, feces, and blood.
 Cervids that contract CWD may take months or even years before they show symptoms of having the disease.
-Symptoms can include extreme weight loss, lack of coordination, drooping head and/or ears, excessive drooling, excessive drinking and excessive urination.
+Symptoms can include extreme weight loss, lack of coordination, drooping head and/or ears, excessive drooling, excessive drinking, and excessive urination.
 CWD is always fatal to infected cervids.

 CWD spreads by both direct contact between animals and indirect contact of saliva, urine, feces, blood, carcass parts of an infected animal, and contaminated soil or plants.
 Once the prions are on the landscape, they can stay infectious for years.
-Unlike viruses, bacteria or fungi, there is no antidote or cure for a prion disease; prions are resistant to denaturation by chemical agents, such as disinfectants, or physical agents, such as incineration.
+Unlike viruses, bacteria or fungus, there is no antidote or cure for a prion disease; prions are resistant to denaturation by chemical agents such as disinfectants, or physical agents such as incineration.

 CWD testing is recommended, but not required.
-In 2021, deer heads for testing are being requested from Allegan, Barry, Branch, Calhoun, Eaton, Gratiot, southern Isabella, Hillsdale, Jackson, Kalamazoo, Lenawee, Livingston, Macomb, Monroe, Oakland, St. Joseph, Washtenaw and Wayne counties, along with those from the core CWD surveillance area in the Upper Peninsula (portions of Dickinson, Menominee and Delta counties).
-Deer heads from these counties can be submitted at any open Michigan DNR deer check station from October through January.
+In 2022, deer heads for testing are being requested from Bay, Berrien, Branch, Cass, Genesee, Huron, Isabella, Hillsdale, Kalamazoo, Lapeer, Lenawee, Livingston, Macomb, Midland, Monroe, Muskegon, Oakland, Oceana, Ottawa, Saginaw, Sanilac, St. Clair, St. Joseph, Tuscola, Washtenaw, and Wayne counties, and from the core CWD surveillance area including Dickenson, Menominee, and Delta counties in the Upper Peninsula.
+Deer heads from these counties can be submitted at any disease sample submission sites.

 Deer harvested in Clinton, Dickinson, Ingham, Ionia, Kent and Montcalm counties can be tested for CWD through the DNR from Nov.15-18 only.
-CWD testing is available outside of these time frames for a fee through January 1, 2022 with the Michigan State University Veterinary Diagnostic Lab or the Wisconsin Veterinary Diagnostic Lab.
+CWD testing is available outside of these time frames for a fee through the Michigan State University (MSU) Veterinary Diagnostic Lab or the Wisconsin Veterinary Diagnostic Lab.

 - The deer carcass is taken directly to a registered processor; and/or